TRON-Bioinformatics/covigator-ngs-pipeline/README.md

     * --subclonal_variant_threshold: VAF superior threshold to mark a variant as subclonal (default: 0.8)
     * --memory: the ammount of memory used by each job (default: 3g)
     * --cpus: the number of CPUs used by each job (default: 1)
-    * --initialize: start the initialization of the conda environments
+    * --initialize: initialize the conda environment
-    * -- skip_lofreq: skips calling variants with LoFreq
+    * --skip_lofreq: skips calling variants with LoFreq
-    * -- skip_gatk: skips calling variants with GATK
+    * --skip_gatk: skips calling variants with GATK
-    * -- skip_bcftools: skips calling variants with BCFTools
+    * --skip_bcftools: skips calling variants with BCFTools
-    * -- skip_ivar: skips calling variants with iVar
+    * --skip_ivar: skips calling variants with iVar

 Output:
     * Output a normalized, phased and annotated VCF file for each of BCFtools, GATK and LoFreq when FASTQ files are